Erreur32/DayZ-Stat-Server/README.md

 #   Simple live Stat for Dayz Standalone server ☠.
-Inspired by Omaga for the template.
+Inspired by Omega namager for the template.

 ## 🔥 STILL in Devlopment ...